-The Program is designed to complement a normal private market real estate transaction in that it will be administered with the least number of additional overlays as possible, while still maintaining compliance.
+The Program is designed to complement a normal private market real estate transaction in that it will be administered with the least number of additional overlays as possible, while still maintaining pProgram compliance.
 The following is a high-level overview of the application process:

-- 1. Applicants will be required to attend a housing counseling course provided by the CDBG-DR Housing Counseling Program. - 2.
-Eligibility Determination: - a.
+- 1. Intake Applicants will be required to attend a housing counseling course provided by the CDBG-DR Housing Counseling Program. - 2.
+Applicants will be required to complete a Program application through a participating Lending Institution and submit all required pProgram documentation.
+Lending Process: - a.
+Applicant secures first mortgage with Lending Institution and real estate purchase process. - 3.
+Applicant Evaluation and Eligibility Determination: - a.
 Verification of first-time homebuyer requirement. - b.
-Verification of citizenship status and calculation of household income.

-- c.
-Once Applicant's file is complete6 and evaluation of file has been completed, PRHFA will issue an Eligibility Notice or an Adverse Eligibility Notice to the Applicant. - If an Adverse Eligibility Notice is sent, the Applicant has the right to file a Program-based reconsideration request and/or Administrative Review of the determination if he/she believes an error has occurred, as provided herein.
-See Program-Based Reconsideration Request and/or Administrative Review section in these Guidelines for more information.
+Verification of citizenship status and calculation of household income. - c.
+Once Applicants file is complete5 and evaluation of file has been completed, PRHFA will issue an Eligibility Notice or an Adverse Eligibility Notice to the Applicant. - i.
+If an Adverse Eligibility Notice is sent, the Applicant has the right to file a Program-based reconsideration request and/or Administrative Review of the determination if he/she believes an error has occurred, as provided herein.
+See Program-Based Reconsideration Request and/or Administrative Review section in these Guidelines for more information. - d.
+Verification of Applicant's compliance with requirement of securing a first mortgage.